samiralam/rules-compendium/docs/phb/6-equipment/index.md

 #### Crew

-A ship larger than a Keelboat or Rowboat needs a crew of skilled hirelings (see “[Services](#Services)” later in this chapter) to function.
+A ship larger than a Keelboat or Rowboat needs a crew of skilled hirelings (see "[Services](#Services)" later in this chapter) to function.
 The minimum number of skilled hirelings needed to crew a ship depends on the type of ship, as shown in the table.

 #### Passengers